 Find a listing

-Type COVID in the search box, scroll through the results, and select COVID-19 Epidemiological Data (provided by Starschema).
+Type stock prices in the search box at the top, scroll through the results, and select Financial & Economic Essentials (provided by Cybersyn).

 health tab

-In the COVID-19 Epidemiological Data page, you can learn more about the dataset and see some usage example queries.
+In the Cybersyn Financial & Economic Essentials page, you can learn more about the contents of the data listing, explore data dictionaries, and see some sample queries.
+You will also see links to documentation and the dataset's cloud region availability.
 When you're ready, click the Get button to make this information available within your Snowflake account:

 get data fields

-Review the information in the dialog and lick Get again:
+Review the information in the dialog and click Get again:

 get data fields

-You can now click Done or choose to run the sample queries provided by Starschema:
+You can now click Done or choose to run the sample queries provided by Cybersyn:

 get data fields

-If you chose Open, a new worksheet opens in a new browser tab/window:
+If you chose Query Data, a new worksheet opens in a new browser tab/window:

 1. Set your context